davidlinn/LLNLApp/README.md

    - The "Tau System Architecture" document in this directory, which provides information about the app's Activities and their interactions with the Google Sheets database.
    - The JavaDoc.
 You must generate the JavaDoc in Android Studio by selecting `Tools -> Generate Javadoc`.
 This resource is the primary starting point for understanding the interaction of app components.
 3. Implementation specifics
    - The code provided in `com.hmc.tau.alpha`, as well as the included comments, has been created with readability and maintainability in mind.
 Incoming developers should be able to parse our intention and execution from the source.
+Please note that, due to Android conventions, it can be hard to parse the file structure of the provided code.
+We recommend viewing the app code in Android Studio; it is more natural to navigate resources there instead of manually viewing `App Components/TauApp/app/src/main/java/com/hmc/tau/alpha/` on Github.
    - The Google Scripts code in the Server Components directory provides the specifics of server-side data handling.

 ## External Documentation